bentodaniel/vs-tab-groups/README.md

 * `vs-tab-groups.replaceTabGroups`: If true, when opening a tab group, all other open tab groups in the editor will be replaced.
 If false, the new tab group will be opened, keeping all other tabs in the editor.
 * `vs-tab-groups.ignorePaths`: Configure patterns to ignore files and folders when adding files to groups.
+* `vs-tab-groups.expandLevel`: Configure depth of expansion of groups.
+(Note that, currently there is only 1 level of depth so changing this value will have no influence).

 ## Known Issues